LifeLock: Funding

 The company started with $2 million in seed funding with another $5 million in its Series A funding in 2006 from Bessemer Ventures.

 LifeLock raised $6 million in its series B funding from Kleiner Perkins Caufield & Byers in April 2007.
 The following January, its Series C Funding raised $25 million, led by Goldman Sachs Group, Inc. In August 2009, a series D funding round raised $40 million for the company.
 In March 2013, LifeLock raised $100 million in new equity funding from Bessemer Ventures Partners, Goldman, Sachs & Co., Kleiner Perkins Caufield & Byers, Symantec Corporation, and River Street Management.
 The funds were used towards the acquisition of ID Analytics, an identity theft risk prediction technology.

 LifeLock announced plans to take its identity theft protection business public and filed for an IPO worth up to $175 million on August 28, 2012.
 The company was listed on the New York Stock Exchange starting October 3, 2012, trading under the symbol LOCK.
-LifeLock filed a form with the Securities and Exchange Commission to voluntarily deregister its common stock in 2017 after its acquisition by Symantec for $2.3 billion.
+LifeLock filed a form with the Securities and Exchange Commission to voluntarily deregister its common stock in 2017 post its acquisition by Symantec for $2.3 billion.

 Following Symantec's name change in November 2019, Symantec's stock symbol became NLOK.